Chatbot ethics, trust, and the ELIZA effect

 - Educational demos that build AI literacy

-- Accessible “rubber-duck” thinking tool
+- Useful “rubber-duck” thinking tools

 Potential risks

-- Emotional dependency / substitution for human support
+- Emotional substitution for human support

 FAQ

+For the dedicated psychology page, see The ELIZA Effect.
 For history and legacy, see ELIZA’s influence on modern chatbots.